Managing Cold Sores Before Your Dental Visit in West Ryde

 - Avoid foods high in the amino acid arginine during an outbreak.

-- Avoid alcoholic beverages, which may hinder immune system response to cold sores.
+- Avoid alcoholic beverages, as they may hinder the immune system’s response to cold sores.

-At My Local Dentists West Ryde, our treatments and service are 100% personalised to you and your needs.
+At My Local Dentists, our treatments and services are 100% personalised to you and your needs.
 Our dentists are highly motivated and accredited practitioners with graduate degrees from the University of Sydney.

-My Local Dentists West Ryde are tremendously dedicated and experienced to ensure that each visit with us is as pleasant as possible.
+Alongside our West Ryde dentist, the supporting staff are tremendously dedicated and experienced, ensuring that each visit with us is as pleasant as possible.

 Awesome Promotions for New Patients